Loss-based prior for CART and BART models: Preliminaries on BART and loss-based approach

 Essentially, a regression tree is a way to represent a piecewise constant function on a partition of the domain.
 The internal nodes of the tree represent the partition, the terminal nodes represent the different elements of the partition, and the value at the terminal nodes represents the value assumed by the function on the corresponding element of the partition.
 However, regression trees are not capable of representing any partition, but only partitions composed by non-overlapping rectangles.
 In other words, we are interested in partitions obtained by nested parallel-axis splits.

 Each internal node is equipped with a splitting rule on one of the predictor directions of the form $x_i \leq \tau$ for $i = 1,...,p$.
 So, a splitting rule is composed by a splitting variable $i$ and a splitting value $\tau$.
-The value $\tau$ is chosen to be one of the observed values $x_{ij}$, with $j = 1,...,n$ ($n$, number of observations), or chosen uniformly in a range of values $(x_{il}, x_{iu})$.
 If the observation meets the splitting rule, we move on the left branch of the tree, otherwise we move on the right branch.
-In this way, each observation is associated with a terminal node of the tree.
+In this way, each observation ($\bx$) is associated with a terminal node of the tree ($f(\bx)$).
 Therefore, the values at the terminal nodes depend on which observations are associated with each terminal node.

 In order to be able to estimate the values at the terminal nodes, we are mostly interested in partitions with at least one (or $n_\mu$) observation associated with each terminal node. \cite{chipman1998bayesian} call these partitions \emph{valid}, and this property depends on the available data.
 For example, if we have $n$ observations, and we want at least one observation per terminal node, then, the maximum number of terminal node of a valid tree is $n$.
-A more formal definition can be given by starting from the notion of \emph{cell size}.
+In this article, we only focus on \emph{valid} trees, a formal definition is given in Appendix A.